kubeops/installer/charts/petset/README.md

 $ helm upgrade -i petset appscode/petset -n kubeops --create-namespace --version=v0.0.1
 ```

-The command deploys PetSet operator on the Kubernetes cluster in the default configuration.
+The command deploys Petset operator on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`